Explaining the social and economic impact of physical activity and sport is a fundamental part of our Towards an Active Nation strategy.

 Outcomes evidence review

-In 2017, we commissioned a review of evidence on the contribution of community sport and physical activity to the five outcomes listed in the government's Sporting Future strategy.
+Following an original review in 2017, we commissioned a second, updated review of evidence on the contribution of community sport and physical activity to the five outcomes listed in the government's Sporting Futures strategy.

 These outcomes are physical wellbeing, mental wellbeing, social and community development, economic development and individual development.

-The review demonstrates the contribution that sport and physical activity make to the outcomes and identifies intervention characteristics.
+The reviews demonstrate the contribution sport and physical activity makes to the outcomes and identifies characteristics for delivering successful interventions.

 At the heart of MOVES is an epidemiological engine – the study of the patterns, causes, and effects of health and disease – that contains UK data relating to population, age and gender, and the related disease rates for conditions that could be improved through sport and physical activity.